 I’m going to let you in on a little secret.
 Unbeknownst to most of my friends and family, I’m really an action hero.
 Several times each month, I go on dangerous assignments to exotic locations, where I narrowly escape death, rescue the hostages, recover the stolen chip, round up the bad guys, and generally keep civilization safe from evil.
 Admirers call me “Indiana Joe.”
-Of course, it’s no big deal, thanks to my super powers that enable me to dodge bullets, read minds, and fly off into the sunset.
+Of course, it’s no big deal, thanks to my superpowers that enable me to dodge bullets, read minds, and fly off into the sunset.
 When I return from one of my adventures, I can almost hear the fanfare…no, wait, that’s my alarm clock.
 Sometimes I awake from one of my dreams uncertain of whether it really happened or not, and with a nagging sense that a vital piece of information has been lost—that the dream was trying to tell me something important.
-When I need to get to the bottom of a dream, I take it to Dreams Group, a small circle of friends that meets monthly for a unique kind of dream analysis.
+When I’ve needed to get to the bottom of a dream, I’ve often taken it to a dream group, a small circle of friends that meets monthly for a unique kind of dream analysis.

 The Woman of My Dreams

 I first became aware of dream groups a number of years ago, when someone made an announcement after a church service that such a group was going to form.
 At first, I wasn’t even sure what they meant by “dreams”—I thought it might have been dreams in the sense of aspirations, rather than the visions that occur while we sleep.
 Either way, I had plenty to work with, but I had no idea what I’d be getting myself into if I joined.
 A week later, the group’s leader asked all interested parties to gather for more information.
 I was still wavering when I saw a very attractive young woman join the group.
 At that point I immediately determined that I was interested.
 (I thought the group might be worthwhile too.)